anki-code/xonsh-cheatsheet/README.md

 ### ModuleNotFoundError

-Sometimes when you're using PyPi, Conda, or virtual environments you can forget about the current version and location of Python and try to import packages in xonsh resulting in a `ModuleNotFoundError` error.
+Sometimes when you're using virtual environments you can forget about the current version and location of Python and try to import packages in xonsh resulting in a `ModuleNotFoundError` error.
 Often this means you installed the package in another environment and didn't realise it.
-To avoid this read the section about xonsh installation above.
+Use `xcontext` to understand the environment and `xpip` to install packages in xonsh environment.

 ### Shadowing of console tools or shell syntax with Python builtins